-Salary Deferrals.
-You do not need to satisfy any additional allocation conditions to make Salary Deferrals under the Plan.
-If you satisfy the eligibility conditions described above, you will be eligible to make Salary

-Deferrals, regardless of how many hours you work during the year or whether you terminate employment during the year.
-However, you may not continue to make Salary Deferrals after you terminate employment.
+Salary Deferrals and After-Tax Contributions.
+You do not need to satisfy any additional allocation conditions to make Salary Deferrals or After-Tax Contributions under the Plan.
+Thus, if you satisfy the eligibility conditions described above, you will be eligible to make Salary Deferrals and After-Tax Contributions, regardless of how many hours you work during the year or whether you terminate employment during the year.
+However, you may not continue to make Salary Deferrals or After-Tax Contributions after you terminate employment.